sekika/unsatfit/docs/index.md

 # unsatfit

-unsatfit is a Python library for optimizing parameters of functions of soil hydraulic properties (water retention function and hydraulic conductivity function).
-Model formulation is explained in this paper.
+unsatfit is a Python library for optimizing parameters of functions of soil hydraulic properties (water retention function and hydraulic conductivity function) where equations are explained in the following paper.

 * Seki, K., Toride, N., & Th. van Genuchten, M. (2022) [Closed-form hydraulic conductivity equations for multimodal unsaturated soil hydraulic properties.](https://doi.org/10.1002/vzj2.20168) Vadose Zone J. 21; e20168.

-The model is evaluated and unsatfit is introduced in this paper.
+The proposed equations are useful for practical applications as shown in the following paper.

-* Seki, K., Toride, N., & Th. van Genuchten, M. (2023) Evaluation of a general model for multimodal unsaturated soil hydraulic properties.
-J. Hydrol.
-Hydromech. in press. ([preprint](https://arxiv.org/abs/2212.02965))
+* Seki, K., Toride, N., & Th. van Genuchten, M. (2023) [Evaluation of a general model for multimodal unsaturated soil hydraulic properties.](http://www.uh.sav.sk/Portals/16/vcpdf.asp?ID=2081&Article=2023_71_1_Seki_22.pdf) J. Hydrol.
+Hydromech.
+71(1): 22-34.

 See [install](install.md) and [sample code](code.md) for instruction.